2008 Savannah State Tigers football team: Game summaries

-Jacksonville University
+Jacksonville

 Savannah State lost its season opener against Jacksonville, 20–7.
 The Tigers put up 226 yards of total offense.
 QB JaCorey Kilcrease was 4–18 with an interception and 28 yards passing.
 QB Kurvin Curry, who took over in the second half, was 6–9 for 73 yards and tossed a touchdown to Tyron Kirkland.
 Senior free safety Javorris Jackson made a game-high 10 tackles and intercepted a pass in the second quarter.
 Senior cornerback Marcus Darrisaw and sophomore linebacker Vince Cochran each recovered fumbles.
 Junior linebacker Willie Hall forced a fumble.

 Eleven SSU players were declared ineligible to play because of NCAA Clearinghouse issues.
 Calvin Leonard and Frank Usher were both injured during the game.
 Leonard was the starter at middle linebacker while Leonard was the starter at weakside linebacker.